 |Certifications||AR 670-1 and AFI 36-2903 Compliant; Army Combat Uniform|

 Belleville Shoe Manufacturing Co was started up in 1904 by a small group of local businessmen from the Belleville, Illinois area.
 As a successful venture, they received a large military contract in 1917, which evolved into a long-term relationship.
 Belleville is now the largest military supplier with a tactical research division focused on the R&D of improved military footwear.
 Belleville manufactures all of its footwear in the USA, and they make a full line of women’s work boots as well.

 What We Like and Don’t Like About Belleville Hot Weather Tactical Steel Toe Boots

 Had I known about these boots when I was a park ranger, I would have bought them.
 Although I didn’t work in desert conditions, we had enough hot and dry days during summer that my feet would have thanked me.
 Instead, I wore heavy-duty steel-toe work boots that made my feet sweaty and sore.

-The Belleville Hot Weather Tactical Steel Toe Boots C312 ST are made for medium-duty use even though they’re lightly constructed.
+The Belleville Hot Weather Tactical Steel Toe Boots C312 ST is made for medium-duty use even though they’re lightly constructed.
 The steel toe makes them useful for light chainsaw work and working around heavy objects where foot injuries are more likely.
-Meanwhile the breathability of the boot, soft flexible outsole and the padded collar and tongue help to keep your feet dry and comfortable.
-These boots are oil/slip resistant, impact resistant and electrical hazard certified.
+Meanwhile, the breathability of the boot, soft, flexible outsole, and padded collar and tongue help to keep your feet dry and comfortable.
+These boots are oil/slip resistant, impact resistant, and electrical hazard certified.

-These boots are assembled using cement construction as a disposable boot.
+These boots are assembled using cement construction as disposable boots.
 They also come in women’s sizes.

 Although built with a steel toe, these boots are not recommended for foresters or sawyers using chainsaws as their primary duty due to the light build of the boot.